criticos123/m3-8-node--rest-apis/exercise-1.md

 _This activity is more about the discussion in how to best organize data endpoints.
 There will not be any coding._

 ## Your Answer

+firstly, keep track of stock. we will need a get endpoint.
+We will put all the stock in data object and use a function to display the stock of our produce.
+GET base-url/stock
+POST /stock
+PUT /stock/:id
+create an endpoint for seating. will be a a get endpoint.
+GET /seating/
+everytime a customer signs in. we will have to create a post to the server GET /seating/customer
+POST /seating/customer
+PUT /seating/customer/:id
+make an endpoint for the menu. similarly to the stock. we will store the menu in an object Also, and enpoint for the sales we make. so everytime a sale goes through we post.
+PUT so the manager can access the specific sale.
+GET /menu
+GET /sales
+POST /sales
+PUT /sales/:id
+DELETE /sales/:id
+GET /sales/:id